jtl-software/connector-documentation/tutorial/category-controller.rst

 - delete

 .. note::
-    In example connector we decided to use `UUID's <https://de.wikipedia.org/wiki/Globally_Unique_Identifier>`_ to create ids.
-However if you creating your own connector it's up to you what to use.
-Please also see how :ref:`primary-key-mapper` works.
+    We decided to use `UUID's <https://de.wikipedia.org/wiki/Globally_Unique_Identifier>`_ for creating ids in the (example) shop inside the example connector.
+However, it depends on the platform you want to connect with JTL-Wawi what type of ids are present.
+Please also see how the :ref:`primary-key-mapper` works.

-Here is example json payload that you can send into connector (for example by :ref:`connector tester <debugging-client-side>`) to create new category with two translations:
+Here is a json payload example, that you can send to the endpoint (e.g. by using the :ref:`connector tester <debugging-client-side>`) for creating a new category with two translations:

 .. code-block:: json